simulated-tea/Construct2-RubberBand/README.md

 It can have additional gravity and drag configured to allow for some quite different use cases.

 # State
-The current implementation should be fully functions
+The current implementation should be fully functional.

+There do not (yet?) exist any Expressions or Actions other than the bare minimum.
+No performance optimizations have been done so far.

-It is however currently limited to only have one instance of the behavior per object.
+It is also currently limited to have only one instance of the behavior per object.
 This is due to a 'ripping' effect if the bands get 'overstretched'.

 # Disclaimer